Conservative Women's Organisation

 The Conservative Women's Organisation (CWO) represents the female members of the Conservative Party in England, Wales, and Northern Ireland.

-The Scottish Conservative Women's Council is the autonomous sister organisation of the CWO in Scotland.
-The Chairman of the British Section of the European Union of Women also sits on the CWO National Executive.
+Conservative Women's Organisation Scotland operates in Scotland.
+The Chair of CWO Scotland sits on the CWO National Executive.

 The youth wing of Conservative Women's Organisation is called Conservative Young Women.

-As with all political parties, membership has declined and the CWO had about 5,000 active members in 2012 (although all the women members of the party are actually members).
+As with all political parties, membership has declined and the CWO had about 5,000 active members in 2012 (although not all women party members are actually CWO members, they must join separately).
 Attendance at the CWO Annual Conference has been between 300 and 750 in the past five years.

 It also sends delegates to the National Conservative Convention, the parliament of the party's voluntary wing (Voluntary Party).

 History

 The National Union of Conservative and Unionist Associations' Central Women's Advisory Committee (CWAC) was formed in 1908 and officially founded in 1919, although not affiliated to the Conservative Party until 1928.
 Its roots go back to the Grand Ladies Council of the Primrose League of 1885.
 It changed its name to the Women's National Advisory Committee (WNAC) in 1951 and again to the Conservative Women's National Committee (CWNC) in April 1982.
 It changed to its current title in April 2007.

 In the latter half of the 20th century, the CWO had more than a quarter of a million members and became the largest women's political organisation in the Western world.
 For several decades, the women's organisation's annual conference was regularly held in the Royal Albert Hall in London.

 The CWO celebrated its centenary in 2019 at its conference at Methodist Hall in London on 9 March 2019.
 The organisation created a supplementary centenary logo, which includes a primrose, in reference to its roots in the Primrose League – and uses the suffragette colours of purple, white and green.